eilonkr/cut-covid-www/README.md

 # cut-covid-www

 All the UI parts of cut-covid are in this repo.
 They are written in plain ES6 with no frameworks and very few dependecies.
-The parts are:
+For now the parts are:

 - Hub's progressive web app
 - Check in/out form
 - User's registration form

-- Covid news
-- ...
+## Developing

+Fir you need to install the dependecies using `npm i` and then build the js bundle using `npm run build`.

+To see it in a browser you'll need a simple http server.
+The easiest way is to `python3 -m http.server` and then http://127.0.0.1:8000 will show a list of the project's files. you can either click `hub.html` to see the hub app or `check.html` to get the checkin form.

 ## User Scenarios